 For our aim, we developed a three-state cSTM with a preoperative state, a postoperative state, and a dead state (Figure 1).
-The entire cohort starts in the preoperative state, and was followed their entire remaining lifespan, until they are 100 years, using weekly cycles.
+The entire cohort starts in the preoperative state, of the simulated cohort in the model and was followed their entire remaining lifespan, until they are 100 years, using weekly cycles.
 The transition from the preoperative state to the postoperative state was set to a specific week, depending on the scenario.
 We evaluated scenarios where patients were treated immediately (delay of two weeks) up to a delay of a year using intervals of ten weeks.
 In addition, we evaluated the scenario where nobody ever received treatment: this was modeled by following patients their remaining lifespan in the preoperative health state.
-In all scenarios, the transitions from the pre- and postoperative states to the absorbing state dead were based on survival data, as described in the next section.
+In all scenarios, the transitions from the pre- and postoperative states to the absorbing state dead were based on survival data.
+If the delay was longer than the time until no effect of surgery on survival or QOL, the postoperative survival and QOL were set equal to the preoperative survival.

-Survival

-Two types of survival data were required to model the survival in the pre- and postoperative health state, the survival with and without treatment respectively.
-The survival data with treatment was obtained from national Dutch registries for oncological27 and cardiothoracic28 surgical procedures, and from literature for the other procedures.
-The survival data without treatment for all procedures is based on data from published studies.
-If either survival with or without treatment was lacking, the reported treatment effect (preferably evaluated in a randomized controlled trial) was used to calculate the missing survival parameter.
-An overview of all parameter values and their sources can be found in Appendix A.